 - C1.2 The Froxfield Clay Plateau is a still, quiet, seemingly remote landscape with sparse settlement, quiet rural lanes, and general absence of movement and activity.
 Farmland is predominantly pasture with a variety of field sizes relating to different periods of enclosure.
 The smaller irregular blocks of fields, produced by the enclosure of open fields during the 15th and 17th centuries, are still evident across most of the area.
-However, other parts of the plateau are dominated by regular field systems which represent planned enclosure during the 18th-19th centuries, reflecting the booming golden years of arable farming during the Napoleonic wars and the era of High Farming from the 1840s. - C1.3 Patches of woodland occur throughout, and include a number of ancient woodland sites.
+Fields of late medieval origin occur in the west (south of Monkwood) of the character area, these represent enclosure of the open fields around medieval settlements during the late medieval and post-medieval periods.
+However, other parts of the plateau are dominated by regular field systems which represent planned enclosure during the 18th-19th centuries, reflecting the booming golden years of arable farming during the Napoleonic wars and the era of High Farming from the 1840s.
+Fewer of these recent enclosures are present in the western part of the character area.
+Although smaller areas of recent enclosure in this part of the character area reflect enclosure of common land (e.g. West Tisted Common) from the 18th century onwards. - C1.3 Patches of woodland occur throughout, and include a number of ancient woodland sites.
 The largest ancient woodlands, are found in the north of the character area, for example Plash wood, Maryland copse and Winchester wood.
-A large number of these woodland blocks are designated as SINCs, and are notable for supporting a range of plant species indicative of ancient woodland cover, and provide important habitat for a range of faunal species, including breeding birds. - C1.4 Occasional areas of former common occur as at Colemore Common and Newton Common, although these are mostly under secondary woodland/plantation.
+A large number of these woodland blocks are designated as SINCs, and are notable for supporting a range of plant species indicative of ancient woodland cover, and provide important habitat for a range of faunal species, including breeding birds. - CI.4 Occasional areas of former common occur as at Colemore Common and Newton Common, although these are mostly under secondary woodland/plantation.
 Views vary according to the extent of woodland cover with more open flat plateau areas providing long views, contrasting with areas of greater enclosure. - C1.5 This area is characterised by the absence of open access land with a limited rights of way network linking farms and villages.
 There are a number of historic parkland landscapes with a deerpark recorded at Rotherfield (listed grade II\on the English Heritage register) and another at Basing Park.
 A number of local parks and gardens occur including a late 18th century park at Pelham Place and a later park at Broadhangers.
 Some public access to these historic landscapes is possible.
 Coles is a locally important garden at Privett which is open to the public at various times of the year.
 Otherwise this area is not obviously used for recreational purposes, with no specific attractions or recreation facilities. - C1.6 The deserted medieval village at Colemore is a Scheduled Ancient Monument.
 Present settlement is sparse with dispersed farmsteads and very small villages at Privett, Froxfield Green, High Cross and East Tisted.
-The settlement edge of Four Marks, located on the designated National Park boundary, has an influence on the north western edge of the Clay Plateau.
+The settlement edge of Four Marks, located on the National Park boundary, has an influence on the north western edge of the Clay Plateau.
 Privett has an impressive and imposing church in relation to the size of the village, with the spire forming the key feature in open view across the landscape.